milucy09/JAVA/README.md

     Your code goes here
     }

+# Task7

+Task7.java
+Create a program where user input two numbers and perform 4 basic arithmetic operations using 4 methods with returns and print results.

+# Task8

 # Task10

 Write the method printFullName of student which prints the full name of a student.